Theory and internal structure of ADER-DG method for ordinary differential equations: Computational results

-where $t_{n, p} = t_{n}+\tau_{p}{\Delta t}$ is nodal points, ${\Delta t}_{n, p}$ is distance to the next nodal point or $t_{f}$, and $14$ corresponding empirical convergence orders $p$ in different norms are selected.
+where $t_{n, p} = t_{n}+\tau_{p}{\Delta t}$ is nodal points, ${\Delta t}_{n, p}$ is distance to the next nodal point or $t_{f}$, and \corrtext{$10$} corresponding empirical convergence orders $p$ in different norms are selected.

-In the implementation of the ADER-DG method, the system of equations (\ref{eq:ader_dg_rkm}) was solved to calculate $\{\mathbf{k}_{p}\}$ (for which numerical methods are developed~\cite{Butcher_book_2016, Hairer_book_1, Hairer_book_2, Dekker_Verwer_1984}), from which $\{\mathbf{q}_{p}\}$ are calculated (\ref{eq:k_to_q}), unlike~\cite{ader_dg_ivp_ode}, where direct system (\ref{eq:snae_lstdg}) of the local DG predictor was solved, although of course the result did not change.

-The software implementation of the ADER-DG numerical method is developed in the \texttt{python} programming language.
-The error of the numerical solution becomes very small even on fairly coarse grids.
-Therefore, floating-point numbers of arbitrary precision are used in the \texttt{mpmath} module, and \texttt{mpmath.mp.dps = 500} is chosen.

 Fig.~\ref{fig:harm_osc_sols} shows a demonstration example of numerical solution of the problem (\ref{eq:harm_osc}) obtained on a grid with only one discretization domain, which demonstrates a very high accuracy of the numerical solution.
-Fig.~\ref{fig:errs_harm_osc} shows examples of the dependencies of errors $e$ on the discretization step ${\Delta t}$ for $N = 8$, $16$, $60$, with number $M = 4$, $6$, $8$, $10$, $12$, $14$, $16$, $18$ of discretization domains.
+Figs.~\ref{fig:errs_harm_osc_local},~\ref{fig:errs_harm_osc_qnodes} and~\ref{fig:errs_harm_osc_nodes} show examples of the dependencies of errors $e$ on the discretization step ${\Delta t}$ for $N = 8$, $16$, $60$, with number $M = 4$, $6$, $8$, $10$, $12$, $14$, $16$, $18$ of discretization domains.
 It is evident that the curves $e({\Delta t})$ in the double logarithmic scale are lines $\lg(e({\Delta t})) \propto \lg({\Delta t})$, and their slopes corresponds well to the expected reference values $p_{\rm G}$ and $p_{\rm L}$.

 Details of the empirical convergence orders $p$ calculated for problem (\ref{eq:harm_osc}) are presented in Table~\ref{tab:conv_orders_harm_osc} for $N = 1,\, \ldots,\, 60$.
 Comparison of the empirical convergence orders $p$ with expected values $p_{\rm G}$ and $p_{\rm L}$ shows very good agreement, which demonstrates the applicability of the theory of the ADER-DG method developed in this paper.
 Similar data on the empirical convergence orders calculated for problem (\ref{eq:pend}) are presented in Table~\ref{tab:conv_orders_pend}.
 These empirical convergence orders $p$ also demonstrate a very good agreement with the expected values $p_{\rm G}$ and $p_{\rm L}$.